azerion/gamedock-sdk/docs/externalAnalytics.md

 No additional code implementation is required in order to track events in these specific external analytics providers.

-### AppsFlyer and Adjust
+### AppsFlyer

-In the case of AppsFlyer and Adjust the event tracking happens in two parts: the install tracking is done at the SDK level and the rest of the events are server-to-server based on the events tracked with Gamedock.
+In the case of AppsFlyer the event tracking happens in two parts: the install tracking is done at the SDK level and the rest of the events are server-to-server based on the events tracked with Gamedock.
 In order to fully configure in the Gamedock Console AppsFlyer or Adjust so that server-to-server can happen, do the following:

 <!-- tabs:start -->